algardiner96-wq/snacktown-blog/README.md

 - GPT-5.1-Codex-Max (Preview) assisted with refactoring, performance tuning, and documentation drafting.
 - Prompts focused on CLS/LCP mitigation, responsive CSS, and deployment fixes.
-- All the imaages and logo were created by various Ai generators.
+- All the images and logo were created by various Ai generators.

 </details>